WeblateOrg/weblate/docs/admin/config.rst

 NEARBY_MESSAGES
 ---------------

-How many messages to show around the currently translated string.
+How many strings to show around the currently translated string.
+This is just a default value, users can adjust this in :ref:`user-profile`.

 .. setting:: RATELIMIT_ATTEMPTS